sebastiencs/sidebar.el/README.md

 To customize icons and behaviours of sidebar:
 `M-x customize-group [RET] sidebar [RET]`
-To customize the colors in GUI:
-`M-x customize-group [RET] sidebar-gui-faces [RET]`
-To customize the colors in terminals:
+To customize the colors:
-`M-x customize-group [RET] sidebar-terminal-faces [RET]`
+`M-x customize-group [RET] sidebar-faces [RET]`

-I made 2 differents groups of faces because on terminals, emacs doesn't support true colors [yet](http://git.savannah.gnu.org/cgit/emacs.git/commit/?id=e463e57)

 To customize sidebar-buffers:
 `M-x customize-group [RET] sidebar-buffers [RET]`
 To customize sidebar-mu4e:
 `M-x customize-group [RET] sidebar-mu4e [RET]`

+You will likely want to customize `sidebar-primary-color`, most of the faces inherit from it.

 ## Screenshots